bramz/rootwire.space/content/post/docker-sqlite.md

 title: Containerize Sqlite3 With Docker
 weight: 10
 ---
 In this post I assume users have experience with docker and sqlite3.
 I suggest some reading of docker documentation at <a href="http://docs.docker.com">docs.docker.com</a>.
+Also, one may want to read up on usage of Sqlite3 as well if not familiar, located at <a href="https://sqlite.org/docs.html">https://sqlite.org/docs.html</a>.
+I use docker to maintain persitence environements for my projects, I use it for both sqlite and postgres.
 ## The Makefile
 Create a file named `Makefile`with the following content.
 ```